 Labour's biggest shift to the left in decades seems to be resonating.
 By and large the reaction has been extraordinarily positive, for what is an incredibly contentious policy.
 Of course many on the political right have come out strongly against the whole concept, but on the whole there has been a surprising amount of praise for the radical new policy.
-For an array of interesting reactions and debate about the policy, see my blog post, Top tweets about Andrew Little's State of the Nation speech.
+For an array of interesting reactions and debate about the policy, see my blog post,

 Upon hearing the announcement, many journalists tweeted about how radical the move was.
 For example, Sam Sachdeva (@SamSachdevaNZ) said "Whether you like it or not, Labour's policy certainly meets the 'go big or go home' test", Rebecca Wright (@rebeccawright) exclaimed "Labour's out of the gate with a banggggggg & it's not even election year!" and Jessica McAllen (@Jess_McAllen) tweeted, "Labour this is H U G E".

 Leftwing political activists were particularly joyful - Jarred Griffiths ?(@jarredgriffiths) tweeted: "Bold, future-focused and progressive.
 Welcome back @nzlabour, I've missed you."
 Education analyst Ben Guerin (?@bjhguerin) said "Got to give Little credit, free tertiary education is a big, ambitious policy.
 Something Labour hasn't had since before 2008."